 is to accommodate a large volume of active materials i.e. PbO2

 Positive plates are usually produced by Plante Process and the plates are known as Plante Plates.
 The negative lead acid battery plates can also be manufactured by this process but for negative plate this process is impracticable.

 In Faure process, the active material is mechanically applied instead of being electrolytically developed out of lead plate itself as in Plante process.
 The active material which is in the form of red lead (Pb3

 ) or litharge (PbO) or the mixture of two in various proportions, is pressed into the interstices of a thin lead grid which also serves as conductor of current.
-After pasting the grids with active material the plates are dried, hardened and assembled in a weak solution of sulfuric acid of specific gravity 1.1 to 1.2 and are formed by passing an electric current
+After pasting the grids with active material the plates are dried, hardened and assembled in a weak solution of sulfuric acid of specific gravity 1.1 to 1.2 and are formed by passing an current

 between them.
 For forming negative plate these plate are connected as cathodes.
 The oxygen evolved at the anode converts the lead oxide (Pb3